ecenursen/dbtest/docs/source/user/goktug.rst

 .. warning:: The insurance company you type must exist in order to add the patient.

-.. tip:: If you cannot access this page being an authorized member, please contact the administrator.

 1.2.
 Updating a Existing Patient
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~